 While educational research can take numerous forms and approaches, several characteristics define its process and approach.
 Some of them are listed below:

-Educational research can be broadly categorized into 3 which are descriptive research, correlational research, and experimental research.
+Educational research can be broadly categorized into 3 which are: descriptive research, correlational research, and experimental research.
 Each of these has distinct and overlapping features.

-In this type of educational research, the researcher merely seeks to collect data with regards to the status quo or present situation of things.
+In this type of educational research, the researcher merely seeks to collect data with regard to the status quo or present situation of things.
 The core of descriptive research lies in defining the state and characteristics of the research subject being understudied.

 Because of its emphasis on the “what” of the situation, descriptive research can be termed an observational research method.
-In descriptive educational research, the researcher makes use of quantitative research methods including surveys and questionnaires to gather the required data.
+In descriptive educational research, the researcher makes use of quantitative research methods, including surveys and questionnaires to gather the required data.

 Typically, descriptive educational research is the first step in solving a specific problem.
 Here are a few examples of descriptive research: